|Package name||Manaslu Circuit Trek|

 After breakfast, you will head on for a 6-7 hour walk from Jagat to Deng, having your lunch at Chisapani.
 You will then cross Philim, which is a village inhabited by the Gurung community, and take a special permit at the check-post there.
 After crossing six suspension bridges on the way, you will also spot small Chortens, and enter a forest with rhododendron and bamboo planted everywhere.
 Deng, a lovely village has around three tea houses.
 Ganesh Himal and Sringi Himal are visible throughout the day.

 Reaching Namrung from Deng takes around 6 to 7 hours.
-Along the way, you will pass the lush pine forest and be blessed with the fantastic views of Sringi Himal, Lopchan Himal, Rani Peak, and Syaula Himal.
+Along the way, you will pass the lush pine forest and be blessed with fantastic views of Sringi Himal, Lopchan Himal, Rani Peak, and Syaula Himal.
 You will be crossing seven suspension bridges to reach Namrung after having lunch at Ghap.
 If you are not tired enough, then you can visit the famous Namla Gompa.
 Namrung is a developed area in the Manaslu region; so you will find tea houses and even a resort.

-On this day, you will begin your trek from Namrung crossing Lho village to reach Sama Gaon which will take about 6 to 7 hours.
-The village is situated at an elevation of 3100m where the views of the Nike peak, Himalchuli, North are amazing.
-You will then get the up-close and panoramic views as you reach Shyala at an elevation of 3520m.
+On this day, after having breakfast you will begin your trek from Namrung crossing Lho village to reach Sama Gaon which will take about 6 to 7 hours.
+The village is situated at an elevation of 3100m where the views of the Nike peak, Himalchuli, and North are amazing.
+You will then get up-close and panoramic views as you reach Shyala at an elevation of 3520m.
 While there, you should visit the Ribung Gompa since it is a famous tourist attraction.
 You will then cross six suspension bridges to Sama and stay at a tea house for the night.

-On this day you will stay at Sama to take a rest and visit the nearby areas.
+On this day, you will stay at Sama to take a rest and visit the nearby areas.
 You can either go to the Manaslu Base Camp which is at an elevation of 4800m or can visit the Pung Gyen Ghompa at 4200m.
 Both the treks will be long, but you can make it to the Birendra Lake in an hour from Sama no matter which hikes you want to take.
 Going to the base camp takes around 8 to 9 hours while Pung Glen takes 4 to 5 hours.
 Stay overnight at Samagaon for lunch.

 On this day you will take a gentle walk on flat terrain for almost 3 hours to reach Samdo village.
 The mesmerizing views of Manaslu North, Nike peak, and Samdo peak are incredibly overwhelming.
 On the way, you will cross two wooden bridges where you may spot mountain goats and yaks grazing on the field.
 You can stay in the nearby tea houses in Samdo.

 On this day you will head from Samdo to Dharmasala.
 Dharmashala is the highest point of the trek where you will be sleeping at 4460m.
 After crossing the suspension bridge, you will spot two different routes to reaching Dharmashala.
 You can either take the path that passes from the Tibetian border from Larkey Bazar or take the one which is mentioned here.

 After breakfast, you will head on to Gho, taking about 5 to 6 hours.
 After lunch at Suki Khola, you will walk amidst the forest of rhododendron and pine.
 The views of Lamjung Himal and Putang Himal will follow you all along the way.
 Follow the Dudh Koshi River on the road and cross one suspension bridge and two wooden bridges to reach the tea houses in Gho for the night.

 On this day you will take a short trek to Dharapani from Gho.
 From Dharapani you will be heading towards Besisahar which will take two to three hours along a bumpy road.
 If you have the time and the energy, then you can also visit the Chimchay waterfall and Syange waterfall which are equally mesmerizing.
-On the way, there are check-posts to show the permit.
+On the way, there are check posts to show the permit.